Hamble-le-Rice: Industrial areas

 Hamble-le-Rice is home to three main marinas offering marine services and goods to the boating industry.
-In addition, large factories and smaller industrial units off Ensign Way and Hamble Lane are used by CooperVision, BP, Hoyer, GE and others.
+In addition, large factories and smaller industrial units off Ensign Way and Hamble Lane are used by CooperVision, Qioptiq Photonics Ltd., BP, Hoyer, GE and others.
 Some of these businesses are 24-hour operations with large numbers of staff who commute to work.
 The fuel terminal itself is not visible from the B3397: there was extensive development in the early 2000s when wartime hangars were demolished and high-density housing built next to the road, near the terminal.
 The Royal Yachting Association (RYA), a non-profit organisation, has its offices in Hamble.

 Schools

 There are two schools in Hamble-Le-Rice: